JustinRayAngus/MHDmpi/physicsMods/twoTempMHD_withIzn/twoD/build_v2/README.txt

 I should probably do something similar for electron heat flux.

 I'm using relaxation scheme for both heat flux and viscosity since these can be diffusive in nature.
-I currently only have the xx component, which is the only non-zero component in 1D done using relaxtion, I need to do the other two as well.

 Maybe define maximum mean free paths for heat flux and viscosity?